About

 and the result is printed to the console.
 The example uses the OpenAI

-provider to transcribe the audio file.
-As always, consult the provider’s
+provider to transcribe the audio file:

 #!/usr/bin/env ruby